DonMVB/aws/awsstudy.md

 ### Storage Gateway Key Details:
 - The Storage Gateway service can either be a physical device or a VM image downloaded onto a host in an on-prem data center.
 It acts as a bridge to send or receive data from AWS.
-- Storage Gateway can sit on top of VMWare's ESXi hypervisor for Linux machines and Microsoft’s Hyper-V hypervisor for Windows machines.
+- **Storage Gateway** can sit on top of VMWare's ESXi hypervisor for Linux machines and Microsoft’s Hyper-V hypervisor for Windows machines.
 - The three types of Storage Gateways are below:
   - **File Gateway** - Operates via NFS or SMB and is used to store files in S3 over a network filesystem mount point in the supplied virtual machine.
 Simply put, you can think of a File Gateway as a file system mount on S3.
   - **Volume Gateway** - Operates via iSCSI and is used to store copies of hard disk drives or virtual hard disk drives in S3.
 These can be achieved via *Stored Volumes* or *Cached Volumes*.
 Simply put, you can think of Volume Gateway as a way of storing virtual hard disk drives in the cloud.
+Stored Volumes back up data asynchronously.
+Cached volumes only keep most accessed data local, entire data set is in S3 (less data onsite that stored).
   - **Tape Gateway** - Operates as a Virtual Tape Library
 - Relevant file information passing through Storage Gateway like file ownership, permissions, timestamps, etc. are stored as metadata for the objects that they belong to.
 Once these file details are stored in S3, they can be managed natively.
 This mean all S3 features like versioning, lifecycle management, bucket policies, cross region replication, etc. can be applied as a part of Storage Gateway.
 - Applications interfacing with AWS over the Volume Gateway is done over the iSCSI block protocol.
 Data written to these volumes can be asynchronously backed up into AWS Elastic Block Store (EBS) as point-in-time snapshots of the volumes’ content.
 These kind of snapshots act as incremental backups that capture only changed state similar to a pull request in Git.
 Further, all snapshots are compressed to reduce storage costs.